Skip to content

 Between the Cracks, A Tale of Two Cities, Spaces 237 Gallery, Toledo, OH

-Each in Their Own Voice: African American Artists in Cleveland, 1970-2005, Cleveland State
+Each in Their Own Voice: African American Artists in Cleveland, 1970-2005, Cleveland State University, Cleveland, OH

 2008

-The Cleveland Clinic Foundation, Cleveland, OH
+Bi-Lingual, SPACES, Cleveland, OH; The Cleveland Clinic Foundation, Cleveland, OH (traveling exhibition)

 2007

-Bruno Casiano Gallery, Cleveland, Ohio
+Bruno Casiano Gallery, Cleveland, OH

-Chicago Outsider Art Fair Lindsay Gallery, Chicago, IL
+Chicago Outsider Art Fair, Lindsay Gallery, Chicago, IL.

 2005